rails/sprockets/guides/extending_sprockets.md

 Sprockets.css_compressor = :my_css
 ```

 Compressors only operate on JavaScript and CSS.
-If you want to compress a different type of asset, use a preprocessor (see "Preprocessors" above) to preprocess the asset.
+If you want to compress a different type of asset, use a processor (see "Preprocessors" above) to process the asset.

 ## Adding directives to your extension